-If you were involved in an accident in or around Dallas that resulted in a spinal cord injury, you might be entitled to compensation for your medical costs, lost wages, and overall pain and suffering.
+If you were involved in an accident in or around Dallas that resulted in a spinal cord injury.
+You might be entitled to compensation for your medical costs, lost wages, and overall pain and suffering.
 The Benton Law Firm can help you get that compensation.
-Spinal cord injuries are common due to traumatic car accidents, simple falls, work accidents, or even sports injuries.
+Spinal cord injuries are common due to traumatic car accidents, simple falls, work accidents, or sports injuries.
 These injuries are extremely devastating and can require a complete transition to a new way of life.
+Call our spinal cord injury lawyers today to discuss possible compensation for your suffering.

 Accidents that cause injury to the spinal cord can be some of the most emotionally and physically devastating.
 The spinal cord acts as a messenger between the brain and the body, relaying critical information about movement and using the body’s senses.
 When an individual is involved in a car wreck, sports injury, surgical error, or any other bodily accident, trauma to the spine is likely to cause a spinal cord injury.

-Spinal cord injuries are either incomplete, meaning partial losses in functioning or impaired mobility below a certain point of impact to the spine, or complete, meaning a total loss of control of the body.
+Spinal cord injuries are either incomplete, meaning partial losses in functioning or impaired mobility below a certain point of impact to the spine, or complete, meaning a total loss of body control.
 There is no cure for a spinal cord injury.

 Though these symptoms seem and are serious, many of the hundreds of thousands of people that sustain these injuries each year in accidents go on to live normal and productive, though altered, lives.